 For more information about this program you can write to firstname.lastname@example.org

 The McCombs Corporate Finance Fellows Program, which was founded through collaboration between the McCombs School and Intel, provides opportunities for students to gain experience in the application of finance tools and methods to corporate finance problems.
-The program enables students to work in teams on real world projects with representatives from Intel and other corporate partners.
+The program enables students to work in teams on real world projects with representatives from Intel.

-The Corporate Finance Fellows are selected on competitive basis.
-Groups of four to five selected students, each of which is paired with a corporate sponsor, then participate in a three-credit-hour practicum course in the spring semester of their first year in the MBA program or their senior year in the BBA program.
-Groups are selected and paired with corporate sponsors based upon the preferences of the students and the sponsors.
-The expectation is that, in most cases, the students in each group will also have a summer internship with the corporate sponsor for their group.
+The Corporate Finance Fellows are selected on a competitive basis.
+Groups of four to five selected students participate in a three-credit-hour practicum course in the spring semester of their first year in the MBA program or their junior year in the BBA program.

-McCombs School finance faculty and executives from the corporate sponsors jointly oversee the projects that the students work on in the practicum courses.
-The project work is augmented during each semester with lectures by faculty and sponsors on selected finance topics.
-At the end of each semester, each team presents their findings to sponsor company management at a company location.
+McCombs School finance faculty and executives from Intel jointly oversee the projects in the practicum courses.
+The project work is augmented during the semester with lectures by faculty and sponsors on selected finance topics.
+At the end of the spring semester, each team presents its findings to senior Intel management at an Intel campus.